openid-provider-commands September 2025

 }

-If the connection is lost during a Streaming Response, The OP SHOULD generate a new Command Token and send a Streaming Request include the HTTP header Last-Event-Id with the last event id property received per SSE.
+If the connection is lost during a Streaming Response, The OP SHOULD generate a new Command Token and send a Streaming Request including the HTTP header Last-Event-Id with the last event id property received per SSE.

 Following is a non-normative example of a Streaming Request sent after a connection was lost: